Jhr-4/portfolio/docs/sprint2.md

     *   Used ResizeObserver for dynamic chart resizing based on container dimensions.
     *   Implemented event handling for mouse and touch interactions.
     *   Added responsive design breakpoints with optimized layouts for mobile devices.
+    *   Structured reusable chart components in a dedicated charts directory.

+**RAG Chat Implementation:**

+1.  **Overview:**
+    *   Developed a Retrieval-Augmented Generation (RAG) chat system that answers questions by retrieving relevant document context.
+    *   Created a production-ready implementation with secure API endpoints and separation of concerns.
+    *   Implemented a two-part architecture: local embedding generation and web application integration.

+2.  **Technologies Used:**
+    *   **Vector Database:** Pinecone for storing and retrieving document embeddings
+    *   **Embedding Model:** Nomic Atlas API for converting text to high-dimensional vectors
+    *   **Large Language Model:** Groq API with Llama3 for generating context-aware responses
+    *   **Integration Framework:** LangChain for connecting components in the RAG pipeline
+    *   **Security:** Server-side API routes with proper validation, sanitization, and rate limiting

+3.  **Key Components:**
+    *   **Chat Interface:** Interactive chat UI with message history, loading states, and auto-scrolling
+    *   **EmbeddingNotice:** Status component that checks if document embeddings exist
+    *   **RAG System Class:** Core utility that orchestrates the retrieval and generation process
+    *   **API Routes:** Secure server-side endpoints for vector operations and LLM generation
+    *   **Embedding Generation:** Separate tooling for document processing and vector creation

+4.  **Security & Production Features:**
+    *   API key protection with server-side environment variables
+    *   Input validation and content sanitization
+    *   Comprehensive error handling with user-friendly messages
+    *   Rate limiting headers and request timeouts
+    *   Separation of embedding generation from the deployed application

+5.  **Document Processing:**
+    *   Custom JSON document format with consistent metadata
+    *   Automatic chunking with appropriate overlap for context preservation
+    *   Vector embedding generation with configurable parameters
+    *   Efficient batch processing for document uploads

 **Technical Architecture:**